RodgerOliver/guides/vim.md

 - `R`: Insert mode and substitute letters.

 ## Substitute
-- `%`: with the cursor on a parenthesis or brackets type this and find the matching symbol.
 - `:s/old/new/g`: to substitute 'new' for 'old'.
 The flag "g" means change all the words in the line.
 - `:x,ys/old/new/g`: change words between "x" and "y" range, "x" and "y" been numbers.
 - `:%s/old/new/g`: change words in the whole file.
 - `:%s/new/old/gc`: change words in the whole file, but prompt to change or not.
+- `%s/word//n`: count occurrences of "word".
-- `:v/[word]/d`: remove everything that is not "word".
+- `:v/word/d`: remove every line that doesn't contain "word".

 ## Shell Cmds
 - `:!`: execute an external command. `!` means execute in shell.